joond10/gym-tracker/README.md

 ## Project Challenges

 > - Making the file operations seamless whilst implementing multiple structs.
-I ran into data being overwritten or date being read incorrectly often.
+I ran into data being overwritten or data being read incorrectly often.
 > - Figuring out how to delete specific exercises while maintaining the integrity of the existing data.
 This required me to create robust operations that shifted the indices left accordingly.

 ## Project Takeaways